onyx-platform/engraver/README.md

 To make a new Engraver project named `hello-world`, run:

 ```
-$ engraver init hello-world
+$ engraver init hello-world --example-app beginner
 ```

 The `init` command will invoke Leiningen and create a new Onyx application template.
 It will clone some other repositories from the OnyxPlatform GitHub account.
 The extra clones are used for standing up your cluster in a cloud environment.
+We ran this command with the `--example-app` switch.
+We currently have one preconfigured project that we'll use for demonstration purposes.

 #### Account Configuration